 Answering the phone or listening to a text message is also a lot easier.
 All it takes is one press of the touch screen to answer the phone or listen to a text message.
 Another press of the screen to hang up.
 So easy.

 We would not have sought out a navigation system on a truck since we already have that built into our phones, but we have found the Ford navigation system to be well worth it.
-While it is not as good as either Apple Maps or Waze, it does not require cellular service to operate, an advantage we have already needed to use.
+While it is not as good as either Apple Maps or Waze, it does not require cellular service to operate, an advantage we have made good use of in out of the way locations.

-In terms of the display, it is not as easy to read as Apple Maps, but it is less cluttered than Waze.
+In terms of the display, it is not as easy to read as Apple Maps but is less cluttered than Waze.
 It does provide lane assist visually, but not with audio prompts like Apple Maps does.

 The one major flaw of the navigation system is it locks you out of manually inputting an address while the vehicle is moving.
 You can select a previously set favorite location or a previous destination, but anything which requires more than a couple presses on the touchscreen is disabled for safety reasons.